agile-lab-dev/witboost-cdp-impala-specific-provisioner/README.md

 export CDP_PRIVATE_KEY=<cdp_user_private_key>
 ```

-The CDP user needs to have at least the following roles:
+The CDP user must be a `Machine User` and needs to have at least the following roles:
 - DWAdmin
 - DWUser
 - EnvironmentAdmin